multiversx/mx-sdk-py-cli/erdpy/CLI.md

-tx                             Create and broadcast Transactions validator                      Stake, Unjail and other actions useful for Validators account                        Get Account data (nonce, balance) from the Network wallet                         Derive private key from mnemonic, bech32 address helpers etc. network                        Get Network parameters, such as number of shards, chain identifier etc. cost                           Estimate cost of Transactions dispatcher                     Enqueue transactions, then bulk dispatch them
+tx                             Create and broadcast Transactions validator                      Stake, Unjail and other actions useful for Validators account                        Get Account data (nonce, balance) from the Network wallet                         Derive secret key from mnemonic, bech32 address helpers etc. network                        Get Network parameters, such as number of shards, chain identifier etc. cost                           Estimate cost of Transactions dispatcher                     Enqueue transactions, then bulk dispatch them